![]() |

 Route 66 Cruz to Roy's Motel And Cafe and Car Show

 In 1926, Amboy became a boom town after the opening of U.S. Route 66.
 In 1938, Roy's Motel and Café opened and prospered due to its isolated location on the route.
 Roy's was later purchased by the late Albert Okura who worked to restore and revitalize the area.
 Today, Roy's Motel and Café is a 24-hour gas station, gift shop, and famous tourist attraction, due to its 1950s Googie-Style neon sign that can be seen for miles approaching the town.
-Make plans now to be part of this exciting event upcoming in Amboy!
-More Info: Facebook Date: March 1, 2025 |
+We hope you were able to be a part of this exciting event in Amboy!
+More Info: Facebook |

 Map showing the location of Amboy, California on Historic Route 66